Sylvia Bozeman

-Sylvia D. Trimble Bozeman (née Sylvia Trimble, 1947) is an African American mathematician and Mathematics educator.
+Sylvia D. Trimble Bozeman (née Sylvia Trimble, born 1 August 1947) is an African American mathematician and mathematics educator and professor emerita at Spelman College.

 Early life and education

 Sylvia Bozeman was born in Camp Hill, Alabama on 1 August 1947.
-She was the third of five children to Horace T. Sr. and Robbie Jones.
-Although her father worked with numbers daily in his profession as an insurance agent, it was her mother, a housewife, who first cultivated Bozeman’s love for Mathematics.
+She was the third of five children to Horace T. Sr. (an insurance agent) and Robbie Jones (a housewife).
+Her mother was the first to cultivate Bozeman’s love for mathematics.
 Bozeman attended segregated primary and secondary schools in Camp Hill, and was encouraged by her teachers and parents to continue her education.
 Her high school mathematics teacher, Mr. Frank Holley, further cultivated her interest.
 He came back after school and taught trigonometry (a course not offered in the curriculum) to her and a group of committed students.

-Bozeman graduated from Edward Bell High School in Camp Hill in 1964 and enrolled for her undergraduate studies in Mathematics at Alabama A&M University, during which she also worked on summer projects at NASA and Harvard University.
-She graduated in 1968 as salutatorian and moved with her husband Robert, also a mathematician, to non-segregated Vanderbilt University, where they both began their graduate studies.
+Bozeman graduated from Edward Bell High School in Camp Hill in 1964 and enrolled in undergraduate studies in mathematics at the historically black school Alabama A&M University, during which she also worked on summer projects at NASA and Harvard University.
+She graduated in 1968 as salutatorian and moved with her husband Robert, also a mathematician, to Vanderbilt University, which had been integrated the prior year, where they both began their graduate studies.
 She earned a master's degree in 1970, despite not having studied much of the prerequisite coursework that her white classmates had.

-In 1968 linear, algebra was just making its way on to the scene as a regular required course in Mathematics curricula.
+In 1968, linear algebra was emerging as a regular required course in mathematics curricula.
 It was offered for the first time when she was a senior at Alabama A&M, but she didn't take it.
-The Vanderbilt faculty suggested Bozeman take it her first year in graduate school, but when she realized it was an undergraduate course, she refused.
-"I paid for that decision for the rest of my graduate years.
-I spent a long time trying to learn linear algebra on my own," she laments.
+The Vanderbilt faculty suggested Bozeman take it her first year in graduate school, but when she realized it was an undergraduate course, she refused, later saying "I paid for that decision for the rest of my graduate years.
+I spent a long time trying to learn linear algebra on my own".